St. Anthony's - St Anthony's Parish Drayton Valley

 Unfortunately, with the inclusion of two extra parishes, the local priest would no longer be able to provide weekly Mass at St. Thomas Church in Tomahawk.
 The parishioners from there now attend St. Anthony's.

 Fr.
-Andrew arrived in August 2002.
+Andrew Bogdanowicz arrived in August 2002.
 That fall, looking again to the Bible College for more youth leaders, Shawn & Lindsay Klein were hired and stayed with us for 2 years.

 God has been very good to our parish.
-He has provided us with good, prayerful priests who were each blessed with a variety of gifts, which they used to deal with the day-to-day situations in our parish.
+He has provided us with good, prayerful priests who were each blessed with a variety of gifts which they used to deal with the day-to-day situations in our parish.

 Our priests were faithful shepherds who followed and passed on the teachings of Vatican II; the Holy Father; the Magisterium of the Church; and our Archbishop.
 They also had a great love for Our Lady, and they passed that on, too.